Keeping track of your digital touchpoints is essential for measuring marketing success. Keep it simple with our guide to digital attribution.

 Why is attribution important?

-Digital attribution allows marketers to assess the cross-channel impact of their marketing efforts.
+Digital attribution modelling allows marketers to assess the cross-channel impact of their marketing efforts.
 Without attribution, you will not be able to measure which activities lead to conversions and what media is driving the best (and worst) results.

 Different types of attribution models